Jungle (band): 2018–2019: For Ever

-2021–present: Loving in Stereo
+2021–2022: Loving in Stereo

 On 16 March 2021, Jungle premiered a trailer for "Loving in Stereo" featuring a vignette of the dancers regularly associated with the collective from previous videos, performing in some sort of abandoned compound or prison.
 As of the date of the trailer's release, it was initially unclear whether the title was in reference to their next album or just a single.

 It was not until 22 March 2021 that Loving in Stereo was confirmed as the title of their third studio album, by way of the announcement of the album's first single, "Keep Moving" which premiered via Annie Mac's BBC Radio 1's Hottest Record on 23 March 2021.

+2023–present: Volcano

+On 27 March 2023, the band announced their fourth studio album, Volcano, would be released on 11 August 2023 via Caiola Records, and on 11 August 2023, the band released Volcano along with an accompanying film titled Volcano, The Motion Picture.
+At the 2024 Glastonbury Festival, the band headlined the West Holts stage.

+On 7 October 2024, the band performed a cover of Birds of a Feather by Billie Eilish on BBC Radio 1's Live Lounge.

+On 6 June 2025, band members Josh Lloyd-Watson and Lydia Kitto released the album Love Made Trees, under the stage name Loaded Honey.

 Music videos

-Jungle is known for their one-shot dance videos directed by Josh Lloyd-Watson, one-half of Jungle, who often works with the same dancers, choreographer, and cinematographer.
+Jungle are known for their one-shot dance videos co-directed by Josh Lloyd-Watson, one of the three members of the band.
+Lloyd-Watson frequently collaborates with the same dancers, choreographer, and cinematographer.